CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 #### Log in: user authentication with implicit trust

-**Scenario**: User just won the lottery and wants to interac money to a list of friends on Facebook.
+**Scenario**: Th user just won the lottery and wants to interac money to a list of friends on Facebook.
 In this flow, the user needs temporary access to Facebook to get some data.
 In an implicit trust flow, your app is implicitly trusting Facebook to secure and store information.
 Th user logs into your app and is presented with authorization screen "BestBank app is requesting access to Facebook, do you want to grant access?"

 ```c#
 private class MyAuthenticationListener : Java.Lang.Object, IMASAuthenticationListener